 MSG (or monosodium glutamate) and other additives are often added during processing to tap into our brain’s desire to eat healthy proteins.

 This is often referred to as the "Chinese restaurant syndrome" and is typically added into snack foods.
-The reason why chips and other junk food is so addicting is because they are literally targeting the parts of our brain that make us desire food.
-Glutamates release serotonin (the hormone that promotes happiness) and make us what to eat even more, even when the food is objectively terrible for us.
+The reason why chips and other junk food is so addicting is that they are literally targeting the parts of our brain that make us desire food.
+Glutamates release serotonin (the hormone that promotes happiness) and make us want to eat more, even when the food is objectively terrible for us.

 Choose grass-fed jerky and avoid "mystery meat"

-Unless the jerky you picked specifically states the type of meat and how it was made (opt for grass-fed options when possible since they contain higher amounts of heart-healthy Omega 3s), there’s a chance it’s a combination of processed meat cuts like a hotdog and sausage.
-This is not what you want.
+Unless the jerky you picked specifically states the type of meat and how it was made (opt for grass-fed options when possible since they contain higher amounts of heart-healthy Omega 3s), there’s a chance it’s a combination of processed meat cuts similar to a hotdog or sausage.
+Choose transparent companies to avoid this possibility.

 The shortlist for choosing an ideal beef stick